-The arguments are binary names (JLS §13.1).

-@ClassBound(String[] value) If an expression has @ClassBound type, then its run-time value is known to be upper-bounded by that type.
+Each argument is a "fully-qualified binary name": a primitive or (JLS §13.1), possibly followed by array brackets.
+(ClassBound (String[] value) If an expression has @ClassBound type, then its run-time value is known to be upper-bounded by that type.
 For example, @ClassBound("java.util.HashMap") indicates that the Class object represents java.util.HashMap or a subclass of it.

 If multiple arguments are given, then the run-time value is equal to or a subclass of some class in that set.
-The arguments are binary names (JLS §13.1).

-@UnknownClass Indicates that there is no compile-time information about the run-time value of the class - or that the Java type is not Class.
+Each argument is a "fully-qualified binary name": a primitive or (JLS §13.1), possibly followed by array brackets. @UnknownClass Indicates that there is no compile-time information about the run-time value of the class - or that the Java type is not Class.
 This is the default qualifier, and it may not be written in source code.